There are certain inventions (even though they are technical) that have been deliberately excluded from patentability.

 • the detection of a significant deviation (symptom) during this comparison;

-• the attribution of this deviation to a specific clinical picture, i.e., the deductive decision-making phase in human or veterinary medicine (diagnosis for strictly curative purposes).
-It is not necessary for this step to result in the deduction of the underlying disease: this step simply consists in determining the nature of a particular medical or veterinary condition in order to identify or discover a pathology (INPI Examination Guidelines, I-C VII.2.1.3).
+• the attribution of this deviation to a specific clinical picture, i.e., the deductive decision-making phase in human or veterinary medicine (diagnosis for curative purposes in the strict sense).
+It is not necessary for this step to result in the deduction of the underlying disease: this step simply consists in determining the nature of a particular medical or veterinary condition with a view to identifying or discovering a pathology (INPI Examination Guidelines, I-C VII.2.1.3).

 Clarification of the Exclusion